 Their vineyard grows on the valley floor and is near glass mountain, which is appropriately named after the shiny black obsidian rock in the area.
 During a recent vineyard tour one could easily see lots of this rock scattered among the vines.
 One side of the vineyard is bordered by what is probably Napa’s only peach orchard and the other side backs up against the Napa River.
 Their vineyard off of Ehlers Lane is also on the valley floor but sits up on a small knoll planted on extremely rocky soils.
 In this regard, despite the vineyard being located on the valley floor, it is almost more like a hillside vineyard based on the soil type.

-When the Titus family purchased the property many varietals that don’t exist in Napa were already planted on site.
-These are varietals you may not have heard of including Mondeuce, Burger, and Golden Chasselas.
+Before owning their Napa Valley property, Lee (a Radiologist) and Ruth (a nurse) lived in Sonoma where Lee operated his medical practice.
+In 1975 they moved to the Napa Valley.
+A number of varietals that don’t really exist in the Napa Valley anymore were already planted including Mondeuce, Burger and Golden Chasselas.
 With both the foresight as well as a previously acquired taste for Bordeaux varietals, these are the types of grapes they replanted in the early 1970’s.
 Currently several of the older varietals are dry farmed.
 Ruth and Lee had four sons and today two of the sons, Eric and Phillip oversee the vineyard and winery operations.

 Today it is somewhat rare for a vineyard of this size to be managed “in house” rather than hiring one of the numerous area vineyard management companies.
 However by managing the vineyard themselves they have complete control of all aspects of their property.
 In addition, they both grew up on the property and know the vineyard nuances like no one else.
 It is Eric’s job to deliver high quality grapes to his brother Phillip, who has been their winemaker since day one.

-Titus Vineyards released their first commercial vintage in 1990 and even after all these years of producing high quality wines, they are still one of Napa Valley’s best kept secrets.
+Titus Vineyards released their first commercial vintage in 1990 (600 cases of Cabernet Sauvignon) and even after all these years of producing high quality wines, they are still one of Napa Valley’s best kept secrets.
 The focus of their wines is typically on blended estate grown red wine (although they do have about 3-acres of Sauvignon Blanc planted close to the Napa River on their property.
 The Titus Sauvignon Blanc is one of the Napa Valley’s more pleasing warm weather styled Sauvignon Blancs.